alillari/Exclusive_RG-A_Momentum_Corrections_CD/README.md

 2) Start Pass2 Corrections for the Fall 2018 Data once available

 ## Update Notes:
+As of 1-28-2025:
+    * Forked from Richard's code for the Forward Detector

 As of 10-27-2023:
     * Updated the Exclusivity Cuts in the Spring 2019 datasets and made a new default Missing Mass Cut for all Single Pion Files
         * The default cut filters all events with an uncorrected missing mass of more than 1.8 GeV